Your shopping cart is empty.

 Media: there are myriad media types and finishes.
 Some reach flavor of the month status and vanish like Disco.
 I am not a warehouse and do not stock everything.
 I offer many sizes on different media.
 Each has its use and some images recommend themselves to a certain media - photo papers, fine art papers, canvas, and metal.
 I stick to tried and true favorites: satin and gloss photo paper, Hahnemuhle ultra smooth fine art rag, satin canvas, and dye sublimation aluminum.

 Presentation: how will your fine art print be presented, matte and frame, canvas wrap, metal print?
 I do my own printing on a 44" Epson 9900 Inkjet.
 Prints over 44” least dimension are outsourced.
 The metal prints are a dye sublimation process requiring large expensive equipment - these prints are all outsourced.
 I do not matte and frame prints or stretch canvas - these are shipped rolled because large flats are expensive to ship.
 Metal prints are drop shipped as flats.
-Outsourced prints are drop shipped from California and subject to sales tax within CA.
+Outsourced prints are drop shipped from California and subject to sales tax within CA. All sales within Nevada are subject to NV sales tax.

 Photo Paper is printed on the inkjet and not a chemical photo process.
 It is probably the most used type media.
 I offer it in a Satin (semigloss) finish and Gloss.
 I recommend the gloss sparingly, in smaller sizes, and for certain images that benefit from a glass-like finish.
 Satin is generally a better choice.
 The smallest prints offered here are all on photo paper.